johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 ### Suggested setup

 * copilot key remapped to `KEY_RIGHTCTRL` (works as a normal key, ie with distinct keyup / keydown events)
-* unknown keys remapped to `XF86Launch1` as a generic app launcher
+* unknown keys remapped to `XF86Launch1`, `XF86Launch3`, etc as generic app launchers
+  * which keys can be mapped independently may be distro / kernel dependent
-* favourites key (star with "S" in it at top) remapped to `XF86Launch3` as a generic app launcher (note that the "audio settings" key is already mapped to Launch 2)
+  * note that the "audio settings" key may already be mapped to `XF86Launch2`
 * pen buttons remapped as needed for your drawing software